Bhargavraj-13/E-Commerce-Personal/README.md

 ### Milestone 1

+    Beginning of the project.
     - Created a repositary and a README.md file

 ### Milestone 2

+    Finished setting up Front-End and created a login Front-End.
     - Created a structured frontend (React) and backend (Node.js + Express) folder setup.
     - Configured Tailwind CSS for styling.
     - Implemented a Login Page (frontend UI).